 Many watching may have assumed the second and a half he lost on his lap time during the last 2 laps was his tyres starting to wear as we often forget they have such limited fuel available to them during a race.

-Rarely do we see a rider run out of fuel but it does happen as fans witnessed when Johan Zarco ran out of fuel just shy of the chequered flag at the Misano GP in 2017.
+Rarely do we see a rider run out of fuel but it does happen as fans witnessed when Johann Zarco ran out of fuel just shy of the chequered flag at the Misano GP in 2017.

 So there you have it, a quick guide to the available mapping programme controls a MotoGP rider has at their fingertips and how getting it right can make all the difference some days.